sedaghatfar/tracker/README.md

 # Tracker

 Chrome Extension made with help fromChatGPT.
-I've used a few different trackers in the past, toggl was great but I forgot to update sometimes and would have liked a reminder.
+I've used a few different trackers in the past, toggl was great but I forgot to update sometimes and would have to update at the end of each day.

 Every 30 minutes a prompt will ask "What are you working on?" and display a random verse from proverbs